Definition of Child Sexual Exploitation (CSE)

 What do I do if I have any concerns?

-If you are concerned about anyone presenting any of the above signs, please speak to the Designated Safeguard Lead immediately, or the Principal.
+If you are concerned about anyone presenting any of the above signs, please speak to a trusted adult at school or report your concerns in the SHARPS system.

 You can also contact the following organisations: